 - Wash all bedding thoroughly.
 While the bedding is free of coverings, vacuum the mattress, particularly in the crevices, where eggs might hide.

 - Vacuum carpeting daily and dispose of used vacuum bags.

 - Do not place flea collars in the vacuum bag, as the heat generated by the machine could cause noxious fumes.

-- Steam-clean carpeting.
-This will kill any remaining eggs the vacuum might have missed.
+- Steam-clean carpeting will kill any remaining eggs the vacuum might have missed.

-- If necessary, use a whole-house insect bomb which specifically targets fleas.
+- If necessary, use a whole-house insect bomb that specifically targets fleas.
 It is critical to remove all food dishes and live animals, including birds, during this process.
-You may consider hiring a professional for this job, but make sure he knows you have cats, and will use a cat-safe product.
+You may consider hiring a professional for this job, but make sure they know you have cats and will use a cat-safe product.

 - Hire a professional to treat outdoor areas.
 Insist on a "cat-friendly" product for this purpose.
-If you have an outdoor cat, keep him confined inside for the day.
+If you have an outdoor cat, keep it confined inside for the day.